📝 Basic knowledge and formulas · ⏱️ 3 min read

 • Bread, decoration, everything that leaves the plate

 Many entrepreneurs forget the small things.
 A pat of butter here, some parsley there.
-That seems like little, but adds up quickly.
+Seems insignificant, but it adds up fast.

 Steak with fries and vegetables: